Display Ads Best Practices

 - Visual and tonal brand consistency is crucial across all marketing channels.

-- Mixed messages and imagery – e.g., when clicking from the ad to the landing page – can lead to users’ confusion and mistrust.
+- Avoid mixed messages and imagery – e.g., when clicking from the ad to the landing page – which can lead to users’ confusion and mistrust.

 5. Have someone proofread it.

 - You’ve spent time creating a beautiful ad, so don’t inadvertently turn people away with a misspelling or insensitive message.

 - Tone and messaging are so important during times of upheaval.

 While the above practices are all important, they mostly describe what a display ad should look like.
 But how should it be set up to catch the right eyes?
 Keep reading to see how to optimize Google display ads, social media ads, and more.

 Choosing Display Ad Networks

 Explore and experiment with all your paid media options, including the various placements that comprise the Google Display Network.
 In general, there are two types of Google ad types: uploads and responsive.